Sound of this Zetec in 3rd-4th gear .9MB .wav

 Some key requirements:

 1. fit in the same place as the Crossflow.
-The current US-spec Zetec Caterhams have the engine back by 2 inch.
-I also want to retain the existing gear shift location, the exhaust exit from body, drive shaft and tunnel cover.
-I'll use the forward Cross-flow location.
+The current US-spec Zetec Caterhams have the engine back by 2 inches.
+I also wanted to retain the existing gear shift location, the exhaust exit from the body, drive shaft and tunnel cover.
+The Zetec will thus be placed in the old Cross-flow location.
+This will just barely clear the timing belt within the nose cone.

 2. switch from carbs to EFI requires a more complete fueling system, with an intermediate swirl pot, to avoid fuel starvation during lateral acceleration and to adopt the carburetor float bowl buffer function.
 Fueling is arranged per Raceline's recommendation with a low (4psi) pressure piezo pump feeding the swirl pot & filter, which in turn feeds a 43psi high pressure pump.
 These items are mounted behind the rear bulkhead, on either side of the differential.
 The pressure regulator is mounted close to the injectors, to minimize pressure oscillations.